Martyrs of Kantara: Sources

-The event and the execution of the thirteen monks are known in part through a text written around 1270, called the "Narratio of the Thirteen Martyrs", as well as through letters exchanged between the Patriarch of Constantinople Germanus II and Pope Gregory IX, where they discussed the event.
-Later Dominican sources also mentioned the events, notably by criticizing the thirteen monks.
+The event and the execution of the thirteen monks are known in part through a text written around 1270, called the Narratio of the Thirteen Martyrs, as well as through letters exchanged between Patriarch Germanus II of Constantinople and Pope Gregory IX, where they discussed the event.
+Later Dominican sources also mentioned the events, criticizing the thirteen monks.

 Apart from these sources, there are other relatively numerous occurrences in the literature of the period.
 The event and the martyrdom are considered historical by historians, although hagiographic accounts may sometimes be questioned.

 Background

-After the conquest of Cyprus by Richard the Lionheart from the hands of the Byzantine usurper Isaac Komnenos of Cyprus, following a series of events, he sold the island to Guy of Lusignan.
-After the establishment of the Kingdom of Cyprus, a parallel Roman Catholic religious hierarchy was established alongside the pre-existing Orthodox hierarchy.
+After the conquest of Cyprus by Richard the Lionheart from the Byzantine usurper Isaac Komnenos of Cyprus, he sold the island to Guy of Lusignan.
+After the establishment of the Kingdom of Cyprus, a Roman Catholic religious hierarchy was established alongside the pre-existing Orthodox hierarchy.
 Assisted by royal power and supported by successive popes, they embarked on a campaign of conversions, religious pressures, and power struggles targeting the Orthodox communities on the island.

-They were aided by the forced exile of a large majority of Orthodox bishops from the island, usually leaving only the Orthodox monasteries in the forefront, among which the Machairas monastery and the Kantara monastery stood out, to resist against royal and papal authority.
+They were aided by the forced exile of a large majority of Orthodox bishops from the island, usually leaving only the Orthodox monasteries, such as Machairas monastery and Kantara monastery, on the forefront to resist royal and papal authority.

-Gregory IX was known as a particularly uncompromising and violent pope; in 1231, the same year as the death of the monks, he issued the bull "Excommunicatus", confirming that the punishment for heretics was death.
+Gregory IX was known as a particularly uncompromising and violent pope; in 1231, the same year as the death of the monks, he issued the bull Excommunicatus, confirming that the punishment for heretics was death.

 Persecution and executions

 Pope Gregory IX took measures to convert the island to Catholicism; he ordered that no position be given to anyone who did not recognize Latin practices.
-Subsequently, he sent a Dominican emissary to the island, Andrew, who engaged in a policy of persecutions targeting the Orthodox population.
+Subsequently, he sent a Dominican emissary to the island, Andrew, who carried out persecutions against the Orthodox population.

 Between 1231 and 1233, a series of persecutions befell the Orthodox clergy of Cyprus.
 In particular, thirteen monks from the Kantara Monastery were persecuted for their refusal to use unleavened bread for the Eucharist.
-This element indicates that the main point of conflict was the liturgical question, primarily.
-They underwent an inquisition trial for heresy and were then imprisoned for three years by order of the high-court of the Kingdom, composed of Frankish barons and Roman Catholic clergy.
+This element indicates that the main point of conflict was the liturgical question.
+They underwent an inquisition trial for heresy and were then imprisoned for three years by order of the high-court of the kingdom, composed of Frankish barons and Roman Catholic clergy.

 The monks were subsequently tortured, at least once in public.
 One of them died during imprisonment and was not executed.

-Since they weren't changing their minds,Gregory IX directly instructed the Roman Catholic archbishop of the island, Eustorgus, to consider them as heretics, they were then killed by being burned alive.
+As they did not change their minds,Gregory IX directly instructed the Roman Catholic archbishop of the island, Eustorge of Montaigu, to consider them as heretics, they were then killed by being burned alive.
 The execution took place in May 1231.
 Their bones were then mixed with those of animals to avoid producing relics.